Chamomile: Uses

+Chamomile may be used as a flavoring agent in foods and beverages, mouthwash, soaps, and cosmetics.
+Chamomile tea is an herbal infusion made from dried flowers and hot water, and may improve sleep quality.
+Two types of chamomile are used, namely German chamomile (Matricaria recutita) and Roman chamomile (Chamaemelum nobile).
+Chamomile has historically been used as one of the flavoring ingredients in beer, and is sometimes used by modern brewers.
+Usually the whole plant is used, adding a bitter flavor component.

-Chamomile may be used as a flavoring agent in foods and beverages, mouthwash, soaps, or cosmetics.
-It is used to "upholster" chamomile seats, raised beds which are about half a meter tall, and designed to be sat upon.
+Chamomile, chiefly Chamaemelum nobile cultivars, is used to "upholster" chamomile seats, raised beds which are about half a meter tall, and designed to be sat upon.
 Chamomile lawns are also used in sunny areas with light traffic.

-Tea

-Chamomile tea is a herbal infusion made from dried flowers and hot water, and may improve sleep quality.
-Two types of chamomile used are German chamomile (Matricaria recutita) and Roman chamomile (Chamaemelum nobile).

-Use in beer and ale

-Chamomile has historically been used in making beer and ale.
-Unlike for tea, in which only the flowers are used, the whole plant has been used to make beers and ales, adding a bitter flavor component favored by craft breweries and homebrewers.

 Research

-The main constituents of chamomile flowers are polyphenol compounds, including apigenin, quercetin, patuletin, and luteolin.
+There is no clinical evidence that chamomile is effective for treating any diseases.
 Chamomile is under preliminary research for its potential anti-anxiety properties.
-There is no high-quality clinical evidence that it is useful for treating insomnia or any disease.
+There is no good evidence that it is useful for treating insomnia.

+Phytochemicals

+The main compounds in chamomile flowers are coumarins, flavonoids, and polyphenols, including apigenin, quercetin, patuletin, luteolin, and daphnin.

 Drug interactions

 The use of chamomile has the potential to cause adverse interactions with numerous herbal products and prescription drugs and may worsen pollen allergies.
 People who are allergic to ragweed (also in the daisy family) may be allergic to chamomile due to cross-reactivity.

-Apigenin, a phytochemical in chamomile, may interact with anticoagulant agents and nonsteroidal anti-inflammatory drugs, while other phytochemicals may adversely interact with sleep-enhancing herbal products and vitamins.